realcapacitor/BasicGit/Readme.md

 ![Test Image 4](/Images/fork.png)

-The fork button creates a copy of targeted repo on your profile so you can work or modify it.
+The fork button creates a copy of targeted repo on your profile so you can work on it or modify it.

 ## 2.Cloning
-Now go your profile and click on the forked repo.
+Now go to your profile and click on the forked repo.
-Then click on the code button you get a cloning url.
+Then click on the code button you will get a cloning url copy that url.

 ![Test Image 5](/Images/clone.png)